Government Victoria Hospital

 The Government Victoria General Hospital, generally called Gosha Hospital, is the first women and children's hospital in the Visakhapatnam city which has served more than a century.
 It is located at Chengal Rao Peta, Visakhapatnam.

 History

 King Goday Narayana Gajapathi Rao bought land for this hospital in 1894.
-In the early days, this hospital was run by Hilda Mary Lazarus with the permission of establishing the hospital from Queen Victoria.
-The hospital name was changed to Victoria Hospital in 1949.
-This hospital was comes under government of Madras.
+In the early days, this hospital was run by Hilda Mary Lazarus with permission from Queen Victoria to establish the hospital.
+The hospital's name was changed to Victoria Hospital in 1949.
+This hospital came under the government of Madras.

 Services

 This hospital serves women and children.
 The current capacity of this hospital is 200 beds and the Government of Andhra Pradesh expanding it with 100 more beds.